Beetroot Rasam Recipe (Beetroot Saaru)

 Rasam Rice is the most comforting meal you can have!

-Serve this Beetroot Rasam on the bed of steamed rice with a dollop of ghee, papad, and your favorite pickle.
+Serve this Beetroot Rasam on a bed of steamed white rice or brown rice, accompanied by a dollop of ghee, papad, and your favorite pickle.

 You can also enjoy beetroot rasam as a soup on a cold winter or monsoon day.